-Dan: "My quality of life would be much better.
+Dan: "Well, I guess my quality of life would be much better.
 For instance, just the other day I tried to play with my grandchildren.
 I had to stop after 30 seconds because I was just so short of breath.
 I could be much closer to my grandchildren.
 I could do more things with them, maybe take them on trips."